mdsumner/z-in-r/README.md

 We propose a two-pronged approach to improving the existing support for Zarr in R.

 1) Contribute to GDAL to ensure that the indirection needed by virtualized Zarr can be leveraged by the Zarr driver.
-Investigate the existing (and specified)
+Investigate the existing implemented
+ (and specified) ways of encoding crs and transform.
+Investigate scope for Icechunk compatibility.
+2) Create an R package to wrap zarrs.
+3)

 ### Alternatives to consider